Grants can be a great way to pay for college — even after you’ve left school.

 - Revised Pay As You Earn

-If PSLF or income-driven repayment plans are not an option, another path to consider is refinancing your debt.
-With refinancing, you take out a new loan for your student loan balance with new terms.
-You can get a different repayment term, lower interest rate, and a smaller monthly payment.
+If PSLF and IDR plans are not an option, another path to consider is refinancing your debt.
+With refinancing, you take out a new loan for your student debt balance with new terms.
+You can secure a different repayment term, a lower interest rate or a smaller monthly payment.

 |Lender||Variable APR||Eligible Degrees|

 |1.88% – 5.64%2||Undergrad & Graduate|

 |1.90% – 5.25%6||Undergrad & Graduate|